Second Battle of Champagne: Casualties

 The offensive had been disappointing for the French.
 Despite their new 'attack in echelon' they had only made quick progress during the time it took for the Germans to strip reserves from elsewhere and rush them up.
 The French suffered 145,000 casualties, against 72,500 German casualties, (Foley gave 97,000 casualties based on Der Weltkrieg, the German Official History).
 The French had taken 25,000 prisoners and captured 150 guns.
 In Der Weltkrieg, the German official history, French casualties in the Fourth, Second and Third armies from 25 September to 7 October were given as 143,567.
 Another 48,230 casualties were suffered by the Tenth Army from 25 September to 15 October and 56,812 casualties in the British First Army from 25 September to 16 October, a total of c.
 250,000 casualties against c.
 150,000 in the German armies, of which 81,000 casualties were suffered in the Champagne battle from 22 September to 14 October.
 The French Official History recorded 191,795 casualties in the fighting in Champagne and Artois.
+In 2024, Alan MacDonald wrote that the French suffered 145,000 casualties against 73,000 German and that in the autumn battles the French suffered 134,000 dead, missing and prisoners and 279,000 wounded.